-Based on RSG's projections for available tax increment in 2016-17 utilizing the equalized assessed value roll, the NDAPP Redevelopment Project Area will generate a total of \$20.3 million in tax increment, net of taxing agency pass-through payments and County bankruptcy payments, but inclusive of the amount that was once set aside for affordable housing before redevelopment agency dissolution.
-Approximately \$4.8 million of the available \$20.3 million in net revenues is associated with the El Toro Sub-Area.
-Ample revenues are available for debt service coverage on the bonds.
+Finally, ample revenues are available for debt service coverage on the bonds.
+Based on the Fiscal Year 2017-18 total assessed valuation in NDAPP (as reported by the Auditor Controller) and RSG's projections, NDAPP will generate a total of nearly \$21.7 million in tax increment in Fiscal Year 2017-18, net of taxing agency pass-through payments and County bankruptcy payments, but inclusive of the amount that was once set aside for affordable housing before redevelopment agency dissolution.
+Approximately \$5.0 million of the available \$21.7 million in net revenues is associated with the El Toro Sub-Area.